 - Increasing intent: Highlighting our unique features will increase the intent of the user to sign up, and therefore increase signups.
 The increase in signups will be significant because 1 million users per day visit this page.

-- Decreasing friction: Removing this extra step in the new user flow will decrease the amount of steps it takes to get to a key product feature, which will increase activation rates.
-The increase will be significant because 1 million sign ups go through this flow every day.
+- Decreasing friction: Removing this extra step in the new user flow will decrease the number of steps it takes to get to a key product feature, which will increase activation rates.
+The increase will be significant because 1 million sign-ups go through this flow every day.

-How much time will we have to invest into this project?
+How much time will we have to invest in this project?

 - The time investment for this project is 1 day, plus a few hours every month to maintain